-In a recent RetailWire discussion, Ralph Jacobson commented as Devil's Advocate, “Do I want my low-margin, high-cost business to be driven by an ever-increasing average hourly wage rate by keeping people longer-term and being forced to pay them more because they've worked for me longer when labor is my largest controllable expense, beyond the COGS?
+In a related RetailWire discussion, Ralph Jacobson commented as Devil's Advocate, “Do I want my low-margin, high-cost business to be driven by an ever-increasing average hourly wage rate by keeping people longer-term and being forced to pay them more because they've worked for me longer when labor is my largest controllable expense, beyond the COGS?
 Turnover may not always be a bad thing.”

 Another reason comes from employers who fail to provide adequate training.
 So, the new employee arrives on Day 1 without knowing what he’s getting into.
 He doesn’t value himself or the job.
-He doesn’t really know what to do or what to think, so he gets frustrated and he is either fired or he quits.
+He doesn’t really know what to do or what to think, so he gets frustrated and he is either fired or quits.

-When guests are seated, and the server approaches the table, he says, “Hi, I’m John and I will be taking care of you today.”
+When guests are seated, and the server approaches the table, he says, “Hi, I’m John, and I will be taking care of you today.”
 If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more the restaurant manager will reward me with better shifts.”
 And he will do it all without the customers feeling like he was being pushy.

-You’ve heard it before but you hire for attitude and teach the rest.
+You’ve heard it before, but you hire for attitude and teach the rest.
 Don’t take the easy way out by hiring someone else’s cast-offs.
-Attitude is a choice and those who don’t choose a helpful attitude before they work for you, never show a helpful attitude to your customers.
+Attitude is a choice, and those who don’t choose a helpful attitude before they work for you, never show a helpful attitude to your customers.

 Restaurateurs’ number one interview question should be: “Tell me a time you went out of your way for a customer on a previous job?”

-Before you declare not to hire an employee who may not have the very best availability, give them a chance.
+Before you declare not to hire an employee who may not have the best availability, give them a chance.
 You always want to be on the lookout for servers with outgoing personalities who will turn work into fun.

 The way applicants show you they are outgoing doesn’t matter – you are looking for social skills.
-Do they like to go out with friends, work in groups, are they members of running or biking clubs?
+Do they like to go out with friends, work in groups, or are they members of running or biking clubs?

-If their hobbies or interests keep them from the world with things you typically do alone such as reading, video gaming, gardening – this tells you they are likely not a good fit.
+If their hobbies or interests keep them from the world with things you typically do alone such as reading, video gaming, or gardening – this tells you they are likely not a good fit.